workout-share/specification/README.md

 - **[Schema](schema/)** - JSON Schema for validation (the authoritative specification)
 - **[Examples](examples/)** - Sample workout programs demonstrating features

+## 🛠️ Development

+This project uses [Taskfile.yml](Taskfile.yml) for common development tasks.
+Run `task --list` to see all available commands, or inspect the Taskfile.yml directly for implementation details.

+For releases, use conventional commits and the `prepare-release` task.
+The changelog is automatically generated using [git-cliff](https://git-cliff.org/).

 ## 📖 Complete Specification

 The **[workout-share-schema.jsonc](schema/workout-share-schema.jsonc)** file contains the complete, authoritative specification with:
 - All field definitions and validation rules
 - Pattern matching for time, weight, and rep formats
 - Complete examples for every field type
 - Detailed comments explaining usage
 - Enum values for controlled vocabularies

 For human-readable exploration, start with the [examples](examples/) and refer to the schema comments for detailed field specifications.

+> **Note:** The `.jsonc` file is the source of truth.
+A JSON version is automatically generated using the `regenerate-schema` task.

 ## 🚀 Quick Start